gBuilder: A Scalable Knowledge Graph Construction System for Unstructured Corpus: Unifed KGC Workflow: Flowline

 where $CE$ represents chunk extractor, and $\widehat{y}_{i}$ is the extracted fact from the sample $x_i$.
 The tasks or subtasks related to subject or object extraction are classified in this $CE$ category, including NER, attribute value extraction in AE, entity extraction in JE, etc. The above abstraction smooths out the logical differences caused by diverse models, such as sequence tagging, slot filling, and heuristic pattern matching.

 \Paragraph{Built-in Models.} Following the above-mentioned normalized form principle, we prepared some built-in IE models for a startup.
-A single deep learning-based IE model used for inference can be viewed as two parts: model structure and well-trained model parameters (or weight).
-In gBuilder, we use $(m,d_t, hp)$ to identify a model, where $m$ is the whole model, including the model structure and initialized parameters, $d_t$ denotes the training dataset, and $hp$ is the hyperparameter used to configure the training details.
+In gBuilder, we use $(m, d_t, hp)$ to identify a deep learning-based model, where $m$ is the whole model, including the model structure and initialized parameters, $d_t$ denotes the training dataset, and $hp$ is the hyperparameter used to configure the training details.
 Implicitly, $d_t$ also defines the label set of a model. $d_t$ and $hp$ directly impact the tuned parameters of the model after training, and the performance of well-tuned model in the inference process.
 For the sake of ease of use, we train different models on different datasets in multi-linguals and multi-tasks.
 These models include classical and state-of-the-art models and popular repositories from academic or industrial open-source projects.
-In order to make the maximum utilization of the precious supervised training datasets, and to provide users with as many diversified well-trained models as possible to reinforce model ensemble\cite{zhou2021ensemble}, the ``matrix'' of built-in models approximately presents a combination of $M \times D_t (M=\bigcup m, D_t=\bigcup d_t)$, while the respective hyperparameters $hp$ are provided by the original author of models or fine-tuned by ourselves through automatic or manual tuning.
-With this strategy, we provide a large number of built-in models in the model hub of gBuilder and a part of employed datasets for well-tuning built-in models, which are shown in Table \ref{tab:builtin-models} and \ref{tab:dataset} of Appendix \ref{app:built-in-model} \ifarxiv\else in full version \cite{full}\fi.
-The ``matrix'' of built-in models is also illustrated as \Figure \ref{fig:model-matrix} of Appendix \ref{app:built-in-model} \ifarxiv\else in the full version \cite{full}\fi.
+In order to make the maximum utilization of the precious supervised training datasets, and to provide users with as many diversified well-trained models as possible to reinforce model ensemble~\cite{zhou2021ensemble}, the ``matrix'' of built-in models approximately presents a combination of $M \times D_t (M=\bigcup m, D_t=\bigcup d_t)$, while the respective hyperparameters $hp$ are provided by the original author of models or fine-tuned by ourselves through automatic or manual tuning.
+With this strategy, we provide a large number of built-in models in the model hub of gBuilder and a part of employed datasets for well training built-in models, which are shown in Appendix \ref{app:built-in-model} in our supplementary file.

 \Paragraph{Custom Model Training} is a requisite for the adaption of domain-specific KGC, especially when the built-in models cannot meet the requirements of the ontology of the target domain. gBuilder provides abundant methods for custom model training.
 Users can invoke the custom model training function within gBuilder, or self-service registering a user-made model that is technology- and structure-agnostic to gBuilder, and providing inference service by the promissory interface for responding to the remote call from gBuilder system.